CMS Modified NCD 168 for White Cane Coverage, Effective March 7, 2026 — What Billing Teams Need to Know

-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 168, the National Coverage Determination governing Medicare coverage of white canes for blind persons, effective March 7, 2026.
-The policy does not list specific HCPCS or CPT codes.
-Here's what billing teams need to know before claims hit the queue.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 168, its national coverage determination governing white cane coverage for blind persons, with an effective date of March 7, 2026.
+Here's what this means for your DME billing.

 Quick-Reference Table